JonJagger/cyber-dojo/readme.txt

    Michel - I really appreciate all your help and encouragement.
 o) James Grenning uses cyber-dojo a lot, via his own Turnkey S3 cloud servers, and has provided awesome feedback and made several very generous donations.
+   Thank you James.
+o) Jerry Weinberg showed me the power of experiential learning on all of his courses and conferences, notably PSL, which strongly influenced the way I designed cyber-dojo.
+Thank you Jerry.